All of our content is written by humans, not robots. Learn More

 Mozilla VPN iOS App Connected

-But this isn’t the case everywhere.
+But that isn’t the case everywhere.
 There are a handful of countries across the globe where VPN use is severely restricted, or even illegal.

 Countries Where VPNs Are Illegal